HeiwaRyuu/WonderKingCheats/README.md

 <p>
 This is a repository of cheats/hacks i've created for WonderKing Korean Server Game.
-I'm Adding the first one being a teleport/fly hack, so you can teleport instead of walk in the game.
+The first one is a Teleport/Fly Hack, so you can teleport instead of walk in the game.
 </p>

 <p>